-I created a sports camp, all the five armed services teams were to be represented and I wanted Doordarshan to telecast it live.
+I created a sports camp, and all the five armed services teams were to be represented.
+I wanted Doordarshan to telecast it live.
 I wanted to achieve something new.
 I dreamt of people across the country to see my unit on television.
 I wanted a live telecast.

 Doordarshan does live broadcast only for national events.
-My event was not a national event, the idea got rejected.
+Since my event was not a national event, the idea got rejected.
 They were willing to show a recorded version, but I wanted a Live Telecast.
 Not giving up is in my DNA and I again pursued the matter.

 Finally, after a lot of persuasion and debate, Doordarshan agreed to telecast it live.
 As soon we got this nod, we realized that for the telecast we would need a 40 feet tower in the stadium.
 This was quite a challenge.
 But because of my zeal to do a live telecast, I said I will get a tower erected in one week’s time.
 Now, this was really quite a dare.
 I pulled my strings, resources, and whatever support I could from armed forces and got the 40 feet tower in erected in just one week.

 People in the army started recognizing me as the guy who can do impossible things and I started liking it and took pride in that.
 Even when I prematurely retired from the army to follow my dream of creating a dream school for children, naysayers said my adventure based empower camp will not work.
-All I would say to these people at that time, “If I am sure about my purpose, I am committed; I am genuine about it why will people not come.
+All I would say to these people at that time, “If I am sure about my purpose, I am committed; I am genuine about it.
+Why won't people come?
 I can give myself a delay but I cannot give myself a failure.”
 I lived my dream at Empower Camp for 10 years and it is a great success today.
 Now my purpose is much bigger and I am living the life of my dreams.

 One thing I learned long ago was that Change is Constant.
 But in the last few years, it’s the ‘speed’ of change that is causing concern.
 Managing the speed of change is a premier skill that will make a significant difference and will spell success in life.

-The marriage of internet with telecommunications had revolutionized the world drastically.
+The marriage of internet with telecommunications has revolutionized the world drastically.
 We have moved from the Industrial Age into the Information Age and are now entering the Imagination Age.
 The leaders of tomorrow will have to be Thought Leaders.
 They will need to be Digital Leaders.
-They will need to learn a lot about ‘self’ and harness their inner strength to face the challenges that this world is throwing on us.
+They will need to learn a lot about ‘self’ and harness their inner strength to face the challenges that this world is throwing at us.
 The world is now volatile; it’s uncertain, complex, and ambiguous.
 We call it the VUCA world.
-We will have to think on our feet and decision making will be tougher than ever before.
+We will have to think on our feet and decision-making will be tougher than ever before.
 Let’s shift gears.
 That’s my message.